METRC California: METRC Compliance Realities | Green Bits

 And of course, as MJ Business Daily reports, there’s still no firm date for the rollout.
 As of August 2, 2018, there are 2,864 temporary licenses issued in the state, although this includes businesses that folded after the July 1 transition to lab-tested cannabis products with proper packaging.

-The uncertainty of integration with METRC caused a lot of cannabis dispensaries to delay choosing a cannabis POS.
+The uncertainty of integration with METRC in California caused a lot of cannabis dispensaries to delay choosing a cannabis POS.
 There’s no better time than now to understand how METRC works and ensure your system is ready when it finally does go active.

 The Importance of Inventory and Sales Tracking